lunalite/UITestLearning/README.md

 * CNN?

 ## Updates
+### 8 March 2018
+* Randomized selection of train data and increased training epochs.
+* Added wide and deep implementation to widenrnn.py to find out reason for low accuracy rate
+* Fixed issue with low accuracy rate (due to double softmax)

 ### 7 March 2018
 * Added NA for btnclasses that aren't within the field.
 * Fixed learning for wide n deep model.